 We must increase the number of qualified teachers in classrooms and maintain flexibility for state and local school organizations to tailor education programs around the unique needs of Kansas students.
 Additionally, higher education — including career and technical education — is essential for students to reach their full potential in their careers and lives.
 Kansans deserve the opportunity to pursue their dreams through additional education, which often makes higher education a family’s most important investment.

-In order to be successful, a school needs students who want to learn, dedicated teachers who are committed to helping each student reach their full potential, administrators who are goal-oriented, and supportive parents and community members who reinforce the concepts and expectations taught at school.
-Strong schools are the foundation for strong communities.
-Every child should have access to a safe classroom environment, highly-qualified teachers, appropriate school supplies, and the attention necessary to overcome a learning deficiency.
-Congress plays an important role in education, but must be careful not to pass federal mandates that restrict ingenuity, responsiveness, and development at the state and local levels.
-Since parents and teachers best know the educational needs of their children and students, Congress should allow local school districts to determine how to best use federal educational resources.
+Strong schools are the foundation of strong communities.
+To achieve success, schools need students who want to learn, dedicated teachers, administrators who are goal-oriented, and supportive parents and community members who reinforce the concepts and expectations taught at school.
+Since parents and teachers know the educational needs of their children and students best, Congress should allow local school districts to determine how to best use federal educational resources.